Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

             If the graph service returns an error code or the entity is not found in the knowledge graph

     `exists(self, uri: str) ‑> bool`
-    :   Check if entity exists in knowledge graph.
+    :   Check if an entity exists in the knowledge graph.

         Parameters
         ----------